 The development of computing in school is continuously evolving.

 We believe that pupils at Polegate School must be able to recognise and adapt to a society, which is served by an ever increasing range of computing related processes.

 Polegate School is very well equipped.
 Pupils have access to an animation suite with video cameras, lighting and animation software, Apple Mac computers and i pads.
-There is also a bank of computers.
-Every class in the school has an interactive whiteboard and data projector.
-Pupils are encouraged to make creative and innovative use of computing to extend their capabilities through using digital cameras, scanners, digi blue cameras and a variety of models such as lego robolab.
-Each class has screened access to the internet and a range of CD Roms installed for regular use.
+There is also a well equipped IT suite.
+Every class in the school has an interactive whiteboard.
+Pupils are encouraged to make creative and innovative use of computing to extend their capabilities through using digital cameras, scanners, digi blue, VR sets, cameras and a variety of models such as lego robolab.
+We encourage pupils to make informed choices about when, and when not, to employ computing in their work both in school and at home.